 Looking for a quick pickles recipe?
-These crunchy Refrigerator Dill Pickles are the way to go.
+Refrigerator Dill Pickles are the way to go.
 Slice and serve on sandwiches and burgers or enjoy straight from the jar.
 Pickling is a great way to store and enjoy excess vegetables—or just make a tasty snack for the summer!

 - Wash cucumbers and cut 1/16-inch slice off blossom end and discard, but leave ¼-inch of stem attached.

 - Dissolve ¾ cup salt into 2 gallons of water.
 Pour over cucumbers and let stand 12 hours in the refrigerator.
 Drain and cut into halves or quarters.